 What’s the difference, and which should you choose?

 The main difference is the hue.
 Both colors have the same properties (intense, staining, etc.)

 GS is, as you might expect, greener-toned.
-It’s as close as you’ll get in watercolor paint to a true primary cyan.
+It’s closer to a true primary cyan.
 It makes lovely clean greens and other bright mixes.

 RS is similar to what you’d get if you added a bit of red to GS.
 It’s by no means purple, just a sort of middle blue.
-In terms of hue it is similar to Cobalt Blue.
+In terms of hue, it is similar to Cobalt Blue (PB28).

 One of the struggles with posting about this is that my camera steadfastly refuses to demonstrate the differences in hue.
 These look more different to me in person, but on camera they look more similar.
 (So, if you plan to mostly photograph your work, the difference is effectively negligible.)
 Observe the middle tone in the above photos, though – the bright cyan in the left is characteristic of GS.